uhlmanngroup/consecutive_spatial_data/README.md

 - **Annotation Polygon Support**
   - Align polygonal annotations (e.g., from Omero) to spatial transcriptomics data.
+  - Align segmentations from other experiments (eg. align visium bins to xenium segmentations)

 - **Flexible Registration Options**
-  - Uses [Valis](https://github.com/choosehappy/valis) for both rigid and non-rigid image registration.
+  - Performs both rigid and non-rigid image registration.
   - Outputs are saved directly to a SpatialData object.

 - **Modular Backend Design**
-  - While Valis is the default backend, alternative registration methods can be integrated by implementing a `process()` method in a compatible class.
+  - While [Valis](https://github.com/MathOnco/valis) is the default backend, alternative registration methods can be integrated by implementing a `process()` method in a compatible class.

 ## Getting Started